voidful/TextRL/README.md

 # TextRL

 Text generation with reinforcement learning using huggingface's transformer.
-Implementation of ChatGPT for human interaction to improve generation model with reinforcement learning.
+RLHF (Reinforcement Learning with Human Feedback) Implementation of ChatGPT for human interaction to improve generation model with reinforcement learning.

 ## Introduction